wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 5 And the chief of the wise men, whom they had chosen, opened his mouth and spake unto them after this manner :

-6 Behold! day and night have we meditated upon the words which James hath delivered, and we are weary withal, for our hearts wished peace.
+6 Behold ! day and night have we meditated upon the words which James hath delivered, and we are weary withal, for our hearts wished peace.

 [21]

 7 But the wickedness of the kingdom of Great Britain, and the cruelty of the princes thereof, towards the peaceable inhabitants of the land of Columbia, may be likened unto the fierce lion, when he putteth his paw upon the innocent lamb to devour him.

-8 Nevertheless, the lamb shall not be slain; for the Lord will be his deliverer.
+8 Nevertheless, the lamb shall not be slain ; for the Lord will be his deliverer.

 9 And if, peradventure, the people of Columbia go not out to battle against the king, then will the manifold wrongs committed against them be increased ten-fold, and they shall be as a mock and a bye-word among all nations.